PatrissolJuns/juns-form-validator/readme.md

 ## About Juns Form Validator: JFV

-JFV (Juns Form Validator) is a set of functions which provides for a website some usefully shortcuts to handle verification of HTML forms.
+JFV (Juns Form Validator) is a set of functions that provides for a website some useful shortcuts to handle the verification of HTML forms.

 It is very easy to use and setup.